lightbend/console-charts/enterprise-suite/gotests/README.md

 Running all tests locally:
 `ginkgo -r`

-or if console-charts is under GOPATH you can do:
-`GO111MODULE=on ginkgo -r`

 If Tiller is installed in other namespace than `kube-system`, you can specify that with a flag:
 `ginkgo -r -- --tiller-namespace=lightbend-test`
 Note: this is not a ginkgo flag, but a custom flag in the test suites so it comes after `--`.